 - BIR Form No. 1906 and Sample of Principal Receipts or Invoices

-- Board resolution indicating the name of the authorized representative and Secretary’s Certificate if other people will be processing the application.
+- Board resolution indicating the authorized representative’s name and Secretary’s Certificate if other people will be processing the application.

 Step 3: Pay the Annual Registration Fee and Documentary Stamps